Where to buy zero waste wholesale products?

 Some zero waste suppliers, including Jungle Culture do not request MOQs.
 It can be really important to find brands like this when you first open a store to reduce the amount you need to spend on products.
 It's also a great opportunity to test the products yourself!
-Some products, like shaving soaps and safety razors for example should be tested to ensure they are high-quality, whereas other products such as canvas shopping bags will probably be suitable without the need for testing.
+Some products, like shaving soaps, coconut shell candles and safety razors for example should be tested to ensure they are high-quality, whereas other products such as canvas shopping bags will probably be suitable without the need for testing.

 Online zero waste stores

 If you live somewhere remote or can’t find what you’re looking for, you can purchase zero waste products for wholesale from other online sellers.
 This is also handy if you run a dropshipping business.
 You can search hashtags on Instagram, scour eco friendly blogs for leads and run a Google search to find companies.

 For example, Jungle Culture and our sister company Jungle Straws.
 We provide zero waste products on wholesale, ranging from sustainable bamboo cutlery to organic coconut bowls to natural soaps.